lupyuen/lupyuen.github.io/src/unicorn4.md

     println!("ESR_EL2={:?}", emu.reg_read(RegisterARM64::ESR_EL2));
     println!("ESR_EL3={:?}", emu.reg_read(RegisterARM64::ESR_EL3));

-    // TODO
-    // We don't handle SysCalls from NuttX Apps yet if pc >= 0xC000_0000 {
+    // SysCall from NuttX Apps: We don't handle it yet if pc >= 0xC000_0000 {
         println!("TODO: Handle SysCall from NuttX Apps");
         finish();
     }

-    // Handle the SysCall
-    if intno == 2 {
+    // SysCall from NuttX Kernel: Handle it here if intno == 2 {
         // We are doing SVC (Synchronous Exception) at EL1.
         // Which means Unicorn Emulator should jump to VBAR_EL1 + 0x200.